Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

 Since we were day hiking, I brought my hyper light day pack, the REI Flash 18.
 It’s great for trips like this and for loaning to your non-hiker friend when you want to get them out on the trail.

 Addison read a little of his book and I put the rain fly on our tent to conceal the items we were leaving behind.
-I threw some food in the day pack, hid the bear can, and then we were off!
+I threw some food in the day pack, hid the bear canister, and then we were off!

 The best way to describe the trail this early in the morning is majestic.
 It felt like walking through a fairytale.
 While I thought about fairies, my partner thought it looked like walking through the Shire.